js-rocket/react-native-creator/README.md

 - From the generated file `.secrets_android/android_key.jks.env` copy the line with `ANDROID_KEYSTORE_BASE64=...` and replace in the `.env` file

-# To add an app icon and splash screen
+# To add an app icon
-- To set the application icon and splash screen, put a .png picture of size 512 x 512 into the `./assets` folder named `icon.png` and `splash_screen.png` and run the command from the generated project root folder:
+- To set the application icon put a .png picture of size 1024 x 1024 into the `./assets` folder named `icon.png` and run the command from the generated project root folder:

 `./run update-app-icon`

+# Splash screens
+- Splash screens are implemented in React Native.
+To ensure a smooth transition from the native code to React Native the background color can be set to match your splash screen background color.
+To set the color type:

+`./run update-app-splash ff0012`

+where ff0012 is a hexadecimal RGB value

 # TODO
-- Implement adapative icon generator for Android
-- implement splash screen generator
 - Simplify IOS certificate generation through command line